Guidetti-Daniele/DarbouxSum/README.md

-# RienmannSum
+# DarbouxSum
-A project made in processing to visualize the Rienmann's sum and to calc determined integrals.
+A project made in processing to visualize the Darboux's sum.